Between Hope and Dread in Springfield, Ohio: a Visit on Columbus Day Weekend

 For many Americans, Haiti might seem like a ghostly memory from high school history class—if mentioned there at all.
 But Haitian history is also American history.
 Christopher Columbus was the first European to set foot on the Caribbean island of Hispaniola in 1492.
 After the Spanish ceded the northwestern part of the island to the French, much of the land that would become Haiti was taken over by sugarcane plantations.
 Enslaved Africans provided the labor.
 Unlike in the pre-Civil War US, the slaves revolted.
 A period of long and bloody revolution preceded the country’s founding in 1803.

-In the museum, the only thing that remotely suggests Haiti and its history is a painting by French-born Paul-Henri Bourguignon titled “Mountain Village.”
+In the museum, the only work on display having something to do with Haiti and its history is a painting by French-born Paul-Henri Bourguignon titled “Mountain Village.”
 In this painting, the simplified figures in the foreground of a Haitian village scene are painted in broad strokes, so broad that they lack much detail.
 These figures are clothed in white, seeming to melt into their environment, as if the artist has difficulty seeing them as individuals.
 The predominant color of the landscape and the houses behind them are various muted shades of brown.
 Most everything is muted, even the sky in the mountainous background.

 I asked Jennifer Wenker, Curator of Collections & Exhibitions, who was sitting at the front desk, if she was planning to bring any more work by Haitian artists into the museum in light of recent events.